Peer-reviewed veterinary case report

 Plain-English summary

-A 10-year-old male domestic shorthaired cat was brought in because he had chronic diarrhea that wasn't getting better with treatment.
-Tests showed he had high levels of certain proteins in his blood and mild anemia, and they ruled out other possible causes for the diarrhea.
-A closer examination of his gastrointestinal tract revealed inflammation and the presence of Leishmania parasites, which are known to cause disease.
-After starting treatment with allopurinol and a special dietary supplement, the cat's gastrointestinal issues improved, but he still tested positive for the parasites and had some ongoing blood changes eight months later.
-Unfortunately, the cat passed away from unrelated issues three months after that, but this case highlights that leishmaniosis can cause chronic diarrhea in cats, especially in areas where the disease is common.
+A 10-year-old male domestic shorthaired cat was brought in for chronic diarrhea that wasn't getting better with treatment.
+Tests showed signs of inflammation in the intestines and the presence of Leishmania parasites, which can cause serious health issues.
+The cat was treated with allopurinol and a special dietary supplement, which helped resolve the diarrhea, but some signs of the infection remained even months later.
+Unfortunately, the cat passed away from unrelated causes a few months after treatment.
+This case highlights that Leishmaniosis can cause chronic diarrhea in cats, especially in areas where the disease is common.

 Abstract